Your Financial Planning Checklist

 When you work with a financial firm, you want someone that will treat you like an individual.
 Too many wealth advisor offices are owned by big banks, which means they don’t have much individual time to spend on each client.
 Instead, they pigeonhole you based on a few numbers about yourself.
-At First Western Trust, our holistic ConnectView® approach to look at every piece of your financial picture, and to help you understand how it all fits together.
+At First Western Trust, our holistic ConnectView® approach looks at every piece of your financial picture to help you understand how it all fits together.

 Our ability to understand your unique situation, and to offer solutions which consider your wealth as a whole, rather than as a single transaction, makes for a powerful combination.

 Creating a financial plan — we recommend re-assessing your finances at least every three years, or in the lead up to a major change like the birth of a child, selling a business, or buying a new property — provides the perfect opportunity to look over your assets, liabilities, and other incomes and debts.

 Your financial plan will also include a self-audit of your goals.
 What are your goals?
 Have they changed?
 Are you on track to meet them?
 It’s never too soon to think about your financial situation going forward.